 The maple syrup is where the "Sugar" camp name comes into play.
 Syrup season usually starts about early to mid March and can last about 4 weeks.
 With that said, it can really start anytime the weather gets above freezing in the day and below freezing at night.
 Mother nature controls the entire process of the sap flow from the Maple trees so we are at her mercy.
 It can start, stop and start again over and over.
 The volume of sap from every tree is different as is the sugar content of the sap.

-Again in 2021 we tapped up to 400 taps and made 38 gallons of pure maple syrup.
+Again in 2021 we had over 400 taps and exceeded 50 gallons of pure maple syrup.
 The first question people ask is "what do you do with it all?"
-Much is given to the people that come and help, some is donated some as gifts and some sold trying to recover the costs.
+Most is given to the people that come and help, some is donated and some used as gifts.
 It is a lot of work but having pure maple syrup is an incredible reward.
 Enjoying the time together with all our friends in the woods and at the camp is a bonus.

 In March 2018, the Hungry Beaver Sugar Camp was selected as the Minnesota Maple Syrup Producers Association Producer of the quarter.
 A very nice and humbling honor considering so many more qualified people are involved in this fun hobby.